OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ## Process a Scan

-Now we will process a scan file `test_defaced.mgz`.
-A typical image analysis requires doing calculations on multiple-stages via
-autorecon1, autorecon2, and autorecon3.
+A typical image analysis requires doing calculations on multiple-stages via autorecon1, autorecon2, and autorecon3.
 All three steps are conveniently handled by `fsurf`.
-To analyze:
+To analyze the MRI file `test_defaced.mgz`

      $ fsurf  --submit --subject test --dir $PWD